 Saffron panna cotta is the panna cotta flavour you didn’t expect.
 Traditional panna cotta is spiced up with a hint of saffron to give it a new flavour depth and an irresistible bright yellow colour.
-Make this yellow panna cotta and enjoy a saffron dessert.
+Make this yellow panna cotta and enjoy a saffron dessert this spring.

 In Italian cuisine saffron is used in savoury dishes.
 The most notable dish where you find saffron in Italian cooking is risotto alla milanese.
 Growing up in Italy, I have always linked saffron to savoury.
 Yet, saffron has the brilliant quality of working great in sweet recipes, too.
 Saffron panna cotta is a fantastic example.

 If you’re used to having saffron in savoury dishes, a saffron dessert will be a wonderful surprise.
-It hits you with the very distinct flavour of the spice, but belonging to a sweet mouthful it’s different receptors in the mouth that are at play.
+It hits you immediately with the very distinct flavour of the spice.
+But belonging to a sweet mouthful it’s different receptors in the mouth that are at play.
 So you get the taste you’re familiar with from savoury dishes, but as a completely new experience.
-Not to metion to beautiful bright yellow colour saffron lends to the foods it’s added to.
+Not to mention to beautiful bright yellow colour saffron lends to the foods it’s added to.

 Saffron in Sweden